All Episodes

 Nobody can guarantee that.

-Nobody can even give you a probability of it, and yet they've succeeded in getting that notion out there, and it's, if you ask me, it is mean and it is thoughtless, just as when John Edwards, during the campaign in a debate with Vice President Cheney said that if uh if we'd had stem cell research, then Christopher Reeve would be walking today.
+Just as when John Edwards, during the campaign in a debate with Vice President Cheney, said that if we'd had stem cell research, that Christopher Reeve would be walking today.

-Well, the fact of the matter is we've got stem cell research, and we had it because of George W. Bush.
+Well, the fact of the matter is we've got stem cell research and we had it because of George W. Bush.

-They've tried to make it out like Bush is against it and is denied it, and that's not the case.
+They've tried to make it out like Bush is against it and has denied it.

 Bush has funded it.